Injured on a Motorcycle in Michigan? Get the Bear on Your Side!

 - West Michigan

-Call The Bear today at 269-769-BEAR or fill out this contact form to schedule your free consultation.
+Call The Bear today at 269-769-BEAR or fill out this contact form to schedule your free consultation with a Kalamazoo, Michigan motorcycle accident lawyer.
 Remember: if it’s not fair, call the Bear!